The Curriculum at Woodseats - 2018/2019

 The curriculum is effectively what we do in school.
 It consists of our aims, schemes and programmes of work to help your child to learn and to deliver the National Curriculum at the appropriate level for each year group.
 We aim to provide a broad, balanced and relevant curriculum, which promotes the development of the whole child.
-We use the curriculum, through exciting ILP’s (Imaginative Learning Projects), as a framework for planning meaningful activities to meet the needs of individual children.
-From this framework, each year group has six themes taught throughout the year where a range of Literacy, Maths, Science and other subjects are all taught, giving children the experiences and essential skills they need.
-Themes range from Pirates to the Victorians.
+We use the curriculum as a framework for planning meaningful activities, including trips, visits from experts and immersion opportunities, to meet the needs of individual children and engage children with their topic.
+From this framework, each year group has six themes taught throughout the year where a range of English, Maths, Science and other subjects are all taught, giving children the experiences and essential skills they need.
+Cross-curricular links are made wherever possible to allow the children opportunities to apply their learning in a range of relevant contexts.
+Themes include Pirates, Bottoms, burps and bile, the Victorians and Darwin’s delights.

-Please click on the links below to see what each year group does, or you can view the progression of each subject.
+Click on the links to see what each year group covers, or you can see individual subjects.

 Woodseats Primary School follows 'Letters and Sounds' in phonics and uses a variety of Reading Schemes including the Oxford Reading Tree and Songbirds.